madslaz/Path-to-OSCP/Active-Directory.md

   * Gaining access to the DC via DA credentials gives you ultimate control over an entire network domain.
 It facilitates moving through a network and performing administrative tasks unrestricted to exploit the system while appearing as a legitimate user.
 <div align="center"><img width="551" height="516" alt="image" src="https://github.com/user-attachments/assets/97552527-d8aa-4aa6-b158-bd044d07af72" /></div>

-## Introduction to Active Directory Attacks Overview
+## Active Directory Attacks Overview
 ### Password Attacks
 * After gaining initial access to a Windows system, local and domain plaintext or hashed passwords on your target can be the key to privilege escalation and lateral movement.
   * Local passwords can be stored in various locations, such as in files and folders, and in the Windows registry, such as the SAM, SYSTEM, and SECURITY registry hives.
 The Local Security Authority Subsystem (LSASS) is a common place to find either local or domain passwords, but you can also find domain passwords within a Group Policy Preference (GPP).